mike-lischke/antlr4ng/ReadMe.md

 - Profiler implementation.
 - Numerous bug fixes and other changes.
 - Smaller node package (no test specs or other unnecessary files).
-- No CommonJS support anymore (ESM only).
-No differentiation between node and browser environments.
+- No differentiation between node and browser environments.
 - Includes the `antlr4ng-cli` tool to generate parser files compatible with this runtime.
 This tool uses a custom build of the ANTLR4 tool.

 This package is a blend of the original JS implementation and antlr4ts, which is a TypeScript implementation of the ANTLR4 runtime, but was abandoned.
 It tries to keep the best of both worlds, while following the Java runtime as close as possible.
 It's a bit slower than the JS runtime, but faster than antlr4ts.